benprew/teamvite/README.md

 ## Interal Documentation

 Documentation for common actions.
-Mostly a reference for me to remind myself how to do them.
+Mostly a reference for me.

 ### Add new games (for Portland Indoor season)